ankschoubey/old-blog/_posts/2019-12-20-clean-code-2-leave-clues-naming-convention.md

 _Source: [Why your code is so hard to understand](https://medium.com/on-coding/why-your-code-is-so-hard-to-understand-83057c115a2b)_

-# Comments
+## Comments

-Comments can lie.
+**Comments can lie**.
 The code does not.

-Ideally, your code should be so good that you do not require comments.
+Ideally, your code should be **so good that you do not require comments**.

-This might not be true in one case which is when you code something weird and required domain-specific explanation.
+This might not be true in one case which is when you code something weird and required **domain-specific explanation**.

 Like in Machine Learning, a choice of certain parameters or a certain step can be understood better by putting the link to explanation/research paper in the comment.
 While reading just the code, it might not be obvious for the reader to understand what to make of it. (_Source: Jeremy Howard fast.ai_).

-# Intent giving names
+## Intent giving names

 Use **pronounceable names**